SPINAL MUSCULAR ATROPHY

 Prenatal screening

 To find out if their unborn child has a genetic condition, expectant parents might choose to undergo prenatal screening tests during pregnancy.
 Before birth, SMA may be diagnosed using two tests.
-Amniocentesis, the earliest and most used procedure, uses a small needle to collect the fluid surrounding the baby.
+Amniocentesis, the earliest and most commonly used procedure, uses a small needle to collect the fluid surrounding the baby.
 The DNA of the infant is present in this fluid, which can aid in the SMA diagnosis.
 The other test, called chorionic villus sampling, takes DNA from the placenta.

 Newborn screening